xdmnl/api-documentation/source/includes/_custom_channels.md

-# Custom inboxes
+# Custom channels

-A custom inbox let you control how messages are received and sent via HTTP calls.
+A custom channel lets you control how messages are received and sent via HTTP calls.
-You can use custom inboxes to integrate Front with channels that are not officially supported.
+You can use custom channels to integrate Front with platforms that are not officially supported.

-## Create a custom inbox
+## Create a custom channel

 * Go to Settings > Inboxes
 * Click on "Create an inbox" and choose the **Custom** type